microsoft/restler-fuzzer/docs/user-guide/QuickStart.md

 At this point, you may copy and extend the ```restler_quick_start.py``` script for your needs as you continue to configure your test parameters to increase coverage.

+To create a RESTler configuration from scratch, see the `generate_config` option described in [Compiling](Compiling.md).

 **All requests failed**